-parameterized quality of service (QoS): The treatment of the medium access control (MAC) protocol data units (MPDUs) depends on the parameters associated with the MPDU.
+parameterized quality of service (QoS): [parameterized QoS] The treatment of the medium access control (MAC) protocol data units (MPDUs) depends on the parameters associated with the MPDU.
 Parameterized QoS is primarily provided through the hybrid coordination function (HCF) controlled channel access (HCCA) mechanism, but is also provided by the enhanced distributed channel access (EDCA) mechanism if used with a traffic specification (TSPEC) for admission control.

-parameterized spatial reuse reception (PSRR) physical layer (PHY) protocol data unit (PPDU) (PSRR PPDU): A PPDU that contains a Trigger frame that has a value in the UL Spatial Reuse subfield of the Common Info field that is neither PSR_DISALLOW nor PSR_AND_NON_SRG_OBSS_PD_PROHIBITED.
+parameterized spatial reuse reception (PSRR) physical layer (PHY) protocol data unit (PPDU): [PSRR PPDU] A PPDU that contains a Trigger frame that has a value in the UL Spatial Reuse subfield of the Common Info field that is neither PSR_DISALLOW nor PSR_AND_NON_SRG_OBSS_PD_PROHIBITED.

-parameterized spatial reuse transmission (PSRT) physical layer (PHY) protocol data unit (PPDU) (PSRT PPDU): A PPDU that is transmitted during a parameterized spatial reuse (PSR) opportunity by an HE STA when PSR conditions for PSR-based spatial reuse operation are satisfied and that has the SR PPDU subfield of the CAS Control field equal to 1.
+parameterized spatial reuse transmission (PSRT) physical layer (PHY) protocol data unit (PPDU): [PSRT PPDU] A PPDU that is transmitted during a parameterized spatial reuse (PSR) opportunity by an HE STA when PSR conditions for PSR-based spatial reuse operation are satisfied and that has the SR PPDU subfield of the CAS Control field equal to 1.

-payload protected (PP) aggregate medium access control (MAC) service data unit (A-MSDU): An A-MSDU that is protected with Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) or Galois/Counter Mode (GCM) protocol (GCMP) but does not include the A-MSDU Present field (bit 7 of the QoS Control field) in the construction of the additional authentication data (AAD).
+payload protected (PP) aggregate medium access control (MAC) service data unit (A-MSDU): [PP A-MSDU] An A-MSDU that is protected with Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) or Galois/Counter Mode (GCM) protocol (GCMP) but does not include the A-MSDU Present field (bit 7 of the QoS Control field) in the construction of the additional authentication data (AAD).

 peer trigger frame: A mesh Data or quality-of-service (QoS) Null frame that initiates a mesh peer service period.